 The H4.0E partners will convene in Enniskillen (Northern Ireland) this November 19th-20th for a Housing 4.0 Energy Steering Group meeting.

-Peter Dhondt from H4.0E lead partner Flemish Brabant will present the Housing 4.0 Energy project at the Regionalkonferenz Energie und Umwelt 2018 in Mannheim.
+Peter Dhondt from H4.0E lead partner Flemish Brabant will present the Housing 4.0 Energy project at the Regionalkonferenz Energie und Umwelt 2018 (Regional Conference Energy & Environment 2018) in Mannheim.

 Lead partner Flemish Brabant will convene Flemish Stakeholders to discuss techniques, materials and building systems that will be demonstrated and tested in the Housing 4.0 Energy pilots.